Draconizations/LnzLive/docs/GUIDE.md

 This XYZ axis indicates model's left (L) and right (R) and negative/positive directions for X, Y, and Z axes.

-> Note: *LnzLive camera view is actually mirrored over the X axis from the view in-game.
-This will get fixed, someday.*

 ### Background Color Selector

 Clicking on the square after the menu options brings up a color selector, which you can use to pick the background color of the pet view.